 Entrepreneurs who have successfully launched their venture hit an inflection point after their idea is off the ground.
-Once things are going and moving in the right direction, the “Manage It” stage of the entrepreneur journey is where all the pieces of the business get balanced and optimized and small business management comes into play.
+Once things are going and moving in the right direction, the “Manage It” stage of the entrepreneur journey kicks in.
+This is where all the pieces of the business get balanced and optimized and small business management comes into play.

 In addition, individual skills such as time management and personal productivity are required to successfully manage a small business.